Southeast

 With all the amenities you need, the Holiday Inn Express in Horse Cave is just a short drive from downtown Horse Cave.
 Take advantage of modern, family-friendly rooms with free breakfast.
 Cribs are also available.

-Holiday Inn Express Horse Cave
+Holiday Inn Express - Horse Cave, an IHG Hotel

 Horse Cave